-The head of a New York, London and soon-to-be Hong Kong gallery empire
+The head of an expanding New York, London and Hong Kong gallery empire

 Zwirner’s gallery, which celebrated its 25th anniversary in 2018, boasts a half-billion-dollar annual turnover, a stable of more than 60 artists and estates, and locations from New York (three galleries) to London to Hong Kong, where a new 900sqm space opened in January.
 Not prepared to stop there, the dealer has announced plans for a new $50m five-storey gallery in New York, designed by starchitect Renzo Piano (the first commercial gallery by the Italian), for delivery in 2020.
 Zwirner needs all the exhibition space he can get: this year alone he took on Rose Wylie, Lucas Arruda, Josh Smith, Harold Ancart and the estates of Franz West, Roy DeCarava, Joan Mitchell and Diane Arbus (the latter in collaboration with Fraenkel Gallery, San Francisco).
 While longer-standing gallery artists, such as Wolfgang Tillmans, Kerry James Marshall and Yayoi Kusama (to name just those who feature on this list) continue to push boundaries and set new agendas for the role of art today.